luismr00/geolocation-recording-application/README.md

 **created_date** (integer, read-only) is a Unix timestamp from when the item was created.

 **edit_date** (integer, read-only) is a Unix timestamp from when the item was edited (if it was) (read only)

+## Submission Instructions

+You should create your own public git repository (on GitHub, BitBucket, etc) and share the URL to the repository back to the OSU hiring application contact.

+It is highly recommended to use git and make commits during the development, and not just a single commit at the end of the project.